wkeeling/selenium-wire/README.rst

 Response Attributes
 ~~~~~~~~~~~~~~~~~~~

 The response can be retrieved from a request via the ``response`` attribute.
-A response may be ``None`` if it was never captured, which may happen if you asked for it before it returned, or if the server timed out etc. A response has the following attributes.
+A response may be ``None`` if it was never captured, which may happen if you asked for it before it returned or if the server timed out etc. A response has the following attributes.

 ``status_code``
     The status code of the response such as ``200`` or ``404``.